PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-07 17:25:14
+Last updated: 2024-04-07 17:26:59
-Random Quote: Camping is just being homeless... without the change. - Summer Smith
+Random Quote: All I wanted was to eat the chicken that is smarter than other chickens and to absorb it's power. - Galina 'Red' Reznikov